lawrenceyoon/MERN-Emaily/README.md

 1. in root dir (server), git status, git add ., git commit -m "your msg", git push heroku master
 2. heroku logs -> see any errors, heroku open -> opens app to see changes

+### `Using App`
+This app was created while following Stephen Grider's Udemy tutorial while applying own personal touches here and there.
+<br><br>
+Login through Google OAuth, go through the flow, and once logged in, you can add credits to send 1 batch email to as many recipients as you want!
+If you aren't logged in, you aren't able to send an email with a error response in console.
+Click the + button to get started with your email, review it by clicking next, and send survey!
+View the survey wherever you have sent it (in recipients list).
+In dev, able to use webhooks and can track the clicks; in prod, can only send out emails and view sent in dashboard.